-Name Series B Convertible Preferred Stock (#) Aggregate Purchase Price Amgen Inc. 6,666,667 \$ 10,000,000.50 Entities affiliated with ARCH Venture Partners (1) 16,666,667 \$ 25,000,000.50 Entities affiliated with F-Prime Capital Partners (2) 666,667 \$ 1,000,000.50
+Series B Convertible Preferred Stock Aggregate Purchase Price Name (#) (\$) Amgen Inc. 849,657 \$ 10,000,000.50 Entities affiliated with ARCH Venture Partners (1) 2,124,143 \$ 25,000,000.50 Entities affiliated with F-Prime Capital Partners (2) 84,965 \$ 1,000,000.50

-(1) Kristina Burow and Robert Nelsen, members of our board of directors, were designated to our board by ARCH Venture Partners.
-In addition, our Executive Chairman, Paul Berns, is a Managing Director of ARCH Venture Partners.
+(1) Kristina Burow and Robert Nelsen were designated to our board by ARCH Venture Partners.
+Kristina Burow is a member of our board of directors, and Robert Nelsen served as a member of our board of directors at the time of the Series B Convertible Preferred Stock Financing.
+In addition, our Co-Founder and Executive Chairman, Paul L. Berns, is a Managing Director of ARCH Venture Partners.
 For further details, see the information provided in footnote (2) to the table in the section titled "Principal Stockholders."

-(2) Stacie Weninger, Ph.D., a member of our board of directors, was designated to our board by F-Prime Capital Partners.
-Dr. Weninger has indicated her intention to resign as a director prior to the effectiveness of the registration statement for which this prospectus is a part.
+(2) Stacie Weninger, Ph.D., served as a member of our board of directors at the time of the Series B Convertible Preferred Stock Financing and, was designated to our board by F-Prime Capital Partners.
+Dr. Weninger resigned as a director in August 2023.